czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

           #include <x.h>

           x arr;
-          x f(int x) { // will break if x is an array type, non-flexible implementation ...
+          x f(int x) { // Will break if x is an array type, non-flexible implementation
+              // Other code
           }
           ```